A NSW Government website

 Fire ants can cause serious social, economic and environmental harm.

-Fire ants are aggressive and have a severe, burning sting that is extremely painful.
+Fire ants are aggressive, and have a severe, burning sting that is extremely painful.
+Humans are at risk of tens or hundreds of stings within seconds from swarming fire ants, if a nest is disturbed.

 If you're stung: